jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 Here dots being in a circle means $\in$, and a circle being in another means subtype relation in the abstract type hierarchy.
 Hence `1::Number`, `Float64::DataType`, `Any::DataType`, and so on.
 Note that the `1` value in the set denoted by `Int64` has the tag `Int64` on it, and so on.
-The arrows describe how a type expression is "promoted" to an actual type.
+The arrows describe how a type expression is "lifted" to an actual type.

 ![](julia-basic-types.png)